-She has published about her innovative work integrating diversity and political activism in her courses as well as about the transformative experience of having students work on presidential primary campaigns in New Hampshire.
+Laurel Elder has won multiple college-wide teaching awards.
+She has published and presented at conferences about her innovative integration of the college archives in her courses; the transformative experience of having students work on presidential primary campaigns in New Hampshire; and embedding career preparation into the academic curriculum.

 Laurel Elder receiving the 2022 Victoria Schuck Award for The Partisan Gap